wpinrui/structures-and-algos/README.md

-# Structures and Algorithms :triangular_ruler:
+# Data Structures and Algorithms :triangular_ruler:

 This repository is an archive of my practice implementations of various data structures and algorithms.
 It can be seen as an extension / revision of what I learnt in [CS2040S]([NUSMods](https://nusmods.com/modules/CS2040S/data-structures-and-algorithms)).